timbuktuvariance/hylia/src/posts/air-pollution-monitoring-station.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/5/53/Dundee_and_Firth_of_Tay_from_Dundee_Law.jpeg/825px-Dundee_and_Firth_of_Tay_from_Dundee_Law.jpeg)

-The school has ample green areas with a large park juts next to it, and were you driving a car you would not notice any major air pollution issues.
+The school has ample green areas with a large park right next to it, and were you driving a car you would not notice any major air pollution issues.
 But for those of us that walk or cycle to school, things are different.
-Two major roads surround the school and traffic is an issue: lorries, buses are constantly passing by.
+Two major roads surround the school and traffic is an issue: large lorries and buses are constantly passing by.

 ![](/images/screenshot-from-2022-02-12-12-18-43.png)